-Consultants have experience across a broad range of biological investigations with demonstrated experience in rare species inventory and monitoring, biodiversity assessment, biological monitoring, and restoration monitoring.
+Museum scientists have experience across a broad range of biological investigations with demonstrated experience in rare species inventory and monitoring, biodiversity assessment, biological monitoring, and restoration monitoring.
 Our scientists, specialize in the areas of southern California and Baja California, and cover such disciplines as botany, entomology, herpetology, ornithology, mammalogy, zooarchaeology, and paleontology.
 Each professional staff member possesses an impressive background in biological and environmental fieldwork, project management, direct and comprehensive analysis of biological data.

 Take a look at some of our recent projects:

 This project included focal species surveys for sensitive riparian birds across eight riparian habitat sites throughout the study area.
 Nest searching and monitoring of sensitive species was performed to gather data on reproductive parameters.
 General bird diversity and abundance data were also collected.
 Project partners included the Coachella Valley Association of Governments, the Coachella Valley Multiple Species Habitat Conservation Program, and the University of California, Riverside.

 - MCB Camp Pendleton and Naval Weapon Station Seal Beach Detachment Fallbrook Bat Inventory

 The goal of this project was to determine the bat species community, assess bat use of habitats including man-made ‘mission’ structures such as combat training towns and ammunition storage bunkers, and investigate seasonal activity patterns of bats on the two installations.
 Project partners included Naval Facilities Engineering Command Southwest, United States Marine Corps, and United States Navy.